analogdevicesinc/ai8x-training/README.md

   * `Flatten` functionality is available to convert 2D input data for use by fully connected layers, see [Fully Connected Layers](#fully-connected-linear-layers).

-  * When “flattening” two-dimensional data, the input dimensions (C×H×W) must satisfy C×H×W ≤ 16384.
+  * When “flattening” two-dimensional data, the input dimensions (C×H×W) must satisfy C×H×W ≤ 16384, and H×W ≤ 256.
 Pooling cannot be used at the same time as flattening.

   * Element-wise operators support from 2 up to 16 inputs.